jlds15/ads.setup/ADS/Autoware/README.md

     $your_command
 ```

-Image's entry point script `ros_entrypoint.sh` will help to correctly set up the environment.
+Entry defined by `ENTRYPOINT ["/ros_entrypoint.sh"]` will help to correctly set up the environment.

 If you prefer a more interactive session within the container, you can: